Jet612/NextWavelink/docs/wavelink.rst

-.. currentmodule:: wavelink
+.. currentmodule:: nextwavelink

 API Reference
 -------------
-The wavelink 3 API Reference.
+The nextwavelink 3 API Reference.
-This section outlines the API and all it's components within wavelink.
+This section outlines the API and all it's components within nextwavelink.

 Event Reference
 ---------------

-WaveLink Events are events dispatched when certain events happen in Lavalink and Wavelink.
+WaveLink Events are events dispatched when certain events happen in Lavalink and NextWavelink.
 All events must be coroutines.

 Events are dispatched via nextcord and as such can be used with nextcord listener syntax.